mathewsrc/azure-container-app-with-hugging-face/README.md

 We can use up to 300 applications replicas that'll be deployed in response to a trigger event.
 We can also use scale rules to determine the type of events that trigger scaling, i.e HTTP concurrent requests and Azure queue

+## Use the Azure login action with a service principal secret

+One requirement for this project is to create an Azure Service Principal that will permit connecting GitHub to Azure Portal

+ 1. Copy your subscription ID.
+You can find your in this [link](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBlade)
+ 2. Open Azure Cloud Shell in the Azure portal or Azure CLI locally.
+    ```bash
+    AZURE_SUBSCRIPTION_ID=PASTE_YOUR_SUBSCRIPTION_ID_HERE
+    az ad sp create-for-rbac --name "CICD" --role contributor --scopes /subscriptions/$AZURE_SUBSCRIPTION_ID  --json-auth
+    ```
+3. Copy the JSON object and save it for now

 ## Creating a container registry

 ![image](https://github.com/mathewsrc/azure-container-app-with-hugging-face/assets/94936606/267ee9f9-4230-4695-ae44-1ef7c977840b)